AdamTovatt/mineru-host/README.md

 ## Possible future expansion

-- Clean periodically restart the underlying python service that seems to have a memory leak
+- Periodically restart the underlying python service that seems to have a memory leak

 ## Usage